You may qualify for MassHealth—which is Massachusetts’ Medicaid program—if you meet the following criteria:

 Find Out if You Qualify for MassHealth

 If you or your spouse may need nursing home care, now is the time to protect your family’s financial situation.
-Attorney Michael Monteforte, Jr. can help you determine whether you're eligible for MassHealth benefits.
+Attorney Michael Monteforte, Jr. can help you determine whether you are eligible for MassHealth benefits or not.
 He can help you complete your application correctly and quickly so a fast determination can be made about your eligibility.
 Attorney Michael Monteforte, Jr. has a 100% success rate on all Medicaid MassHealth Applications.
 Learn more about Medicaid MassHealth applications, here.

 Don’t let a mistake or the overwhelming amount of paperwork slow you down and cost you money.
 Instead, contact us today at 978-657-7437 to schedule a Strategic Planning Session.